 After a DUI arrest, your life can drastically change for the worse.
 Aside from the embarrassment of the arrest, DUI charges can affect your freedom to drive, your ability to gain or maintain employment, and even land you in jail.
-Depending on the nature or occurrence of your DUI arrest, charges can range in severity.
+Depending on the nature of the occurrence of your DUI arrest, charges can range in severity.

 Receiving a DUI charge in Pennsylvania may seem to place you at automatic guilt.
 Because of this, you may be accepting your fate.
 However, you are not without options.
 If you or a loved one were recently received a DUI charge, you should consult with an experienced DUI attorney to discuss your options and formulate a plan to move forward.
-Attorneys at Stewart, Murray, and Associates (SMA) Law Group approach DUI charges with the experience, tenacity, and understanding you need.
+Attorneys at SMT Legal approach DUI charges with the experience, tenacity, and understanding you need.

 Pennsylvania DUI Charges

 In Pennsylvania, DUI charges are made on a scale of severity and repetition.
 The scale considers the level of impairment and the nature of the offense.
 The levels of impairment are general impairment, high rate DUI, and highest rate DUI.
-Each charge can be effected by the nature of offense depending on a first offense in 10 years, a second offense in 10 years, a third offense in 10 years, or a fourth offense in 10 years.
+Each charge can be affected by the nature of offense depending on the first offense in 10 years, a second offense in 10 years, a third offense in 10 years, or a fourth offense in 10 years.

 General Impairment DUI